Brock and Perkins Le Mans tribute for Jane - Speedcafe

 Brock returned in 1981 with Jim Richards – who’d shared Brock’s first Mount Panorama three-peat the previous year – and former HDT team-mate Colin Bond.
 The Porsche 924 Turbo organised by Porsche Cars Australia distributor, Alan Hamilton, didn’t make the start, failing to qualify after mechanical issues in the lead up to the race.

-The Bob Jane T-Marts 1984 effort was Perkins’ first and Brock’s third Le Mans attempt, and while Perkins returned in 1988 in a Tom Walkinshaw Racing Jaguar, driving to fourth outright with Derek Daly and Kevin Cogan, it was the final time Peter Brock would be seen on the 24 Hours of Le Mans entry list.
+The Bob Jane T-Marts 1984 effort was Perkins’ second and Brock’s third Le Mans attempt, and while Perkins returned in 1988 in a Tom Walkinshaw Racing Jaguar, driving to fourth outright with Derek Daly and Kevin Cogan, it was the final time Peter Brock would be seen on the 24 Hours of Le Mans entry list.

 The first of two Porsche Carrera Cup practice sessions at this year’s Le Mans starts at 08:00 local time/16:00 AEST on Wednesday June 7, with qualifying in Friday June 9 and a single race at 09:45 local/17:45 AEST Saturday June 10.

-The 2023 24 Hours of Le Mans starts at 15:00 local time/2300 AEST Saturday June 10.Sign up here to receive our daily newsletters and breaking news alerts, sent straight to your inbox.
+The 2023 24 Hours of Le Mans starts at 15:00 local time/23:00 AEST Saturday June 10.Sign up here to receive our daily newsletters and breaking news alerts, sent straight to your inbox.

 Join the discussion below in the Speedcafe.com comments section